tel/zeta/README.md

 - Decide how to handle TCP/UDP methods.
 - Make UDP automatically upgrade to TCP if the packet is too large
+- Allow for multiple client endpoints
+- Make the interface a bit nicer?

 # Why "Zeta" #